Explore the different types of Financial Aid:

 Grants and Scholarships

-- Grants and scholarships can be awarded from a variety of sources including UVM, federal, state and private entities.
-These funds are considered "gift" assistance and do not have to be repaid.
-Eligibility of grants is based primarily on financial need; although academic merit and/or course of study may also be issued.
+- Grants and scholarships are awarded from a variety of sources including UVM, federal, state and private entities.
+These funds are considered "gift aid" and do not have to be repaid.
+Eligibility for grants is based primarily on financial need; although academic merit or other criteria may also be considered for certain grant funding.
+Eligibility for scholarships may be based on many factors, including financial need, merit, course of study, athletic or other involvement, or other criteria.

 - Explore UVM Scholarships